 5.18 Inconsistency of Name and Account Number

-You acknowledge that, if an entry describes the Receiver inconsistently by name and/or account number, payment of the entry may be made on the basis of the account number even if it identifies a person different from the named Receiver.
+You acknowledge that, if an entry describes the Receiver inconsistently by name and/or account number, payment of the entry may be made based on the account number even if it identifies a person different from the named Receiver.
 You are solely responsible for providing correct information for all ACH Origination Service requests through the Online Banking Services.

 You may cancel your ACH Origination Service at any time by providing us with written notice.
 Your access to the ACH Service through Online Banking Services will be suspended within three (3) business days of our receipt of instructions to cancel your ACH Origination Service from any Authorized User.
 We shall be entitled to rely on any written notice believed by us, in good faith, to be signed by any Authorized User.
 We shall have no obligation to transmit entries if you are in default of any of its obligations under this Agreement, including the obligation to pay any related fees for each credit and debit entry.